Skip to main content

 (1) Applicability.

-(b) If complete exposure pathways exist on a property that are not considered in the development of a generic numerical standard listed in this rule, or if a generic numerical standard is not listed for chemicals of concern (COCs) on a property, applicable standards shall be derived in accordance with rule 3745-300-09 of the Administrative Code.
+(b) Applicable standards shall be derived in accordance with rule 3745-300-09 of the Administrative Code if the criteria in paragraphs (A)(2) and (A)(3) of rule 3745-300-09 of the Administrative Code are met.
 Demonstration of compliance with applicable standards at a property may be made with a combination of generic numerical standards in accordance with this rule and standards developed through a property-specific risk assessment in accordance with rule 3745-300-09 of the Administrative Code or any other applicable standards.

 (2) Assumptions.
-The following assumptions apply for all generic numerical standards except for the generic direct contact soil standards for petroleum described in paragraph (B) of this rule, direct contact soil standards for lead described in paragraph (C)(3)(e) of this rule, the generic unrestricted potable use standards based on maximum contaminant levels or other regulatory established criteria described in paragraph (E) of this rule, and potable use standards for petroleum described in paragraph (E)(3) of this rule:
+The following assumptions apply for all generic numerical standards except for the generic direct-contact soil standards for petroleum described in paragraph (B) of this rule, direct-contact soil standards for lead described in paragraph (C)(3)(a)(v) of this rule, the generic unrestricted potable use standards based on maximum contaminant levels or other regulatory established criteria described in paragraph (D) of this rule, and potable use standards for petroleum described in paragraph (D)(3)(a) of this rule:

 (a) Single chemical.
 The generic numerical standards assume a single COC is present within an identified area.